 This episode marks the third time Eric Idle has hosted Saturday Night Live up until this point in the challenge.
 His first appearance almost felt like it was a Monty Python special featuring the cast of SNL.
 This first collaboration worked so well that I was excited to see that he was returning for a second appearance.

-Now this second appearance felt more like a better than average Saturday Night Live show featuring a member of Monty Python.
-Though this also ended up being a perfectly fine performance, I still preferred the blending of the shows so I felt a little disappointed.
+Now, this second appearance felt more like a better than average Saturday Night Live show featuring a member of Monty Python.
+Though this also ended up being a perfectly fine performance, I still preferred the blending of the shows, so I felt a little disappointed.

 This appearance by Eric Idle felt like a perfect 50/50 blend of the two shows that unfortunately still suffered from the same sketch length and pacing problem that I'm having with the rest of this season.
-Again, I'm liking each new episode more and more but I still feel like it's due to the fact that I'm getting used to the structure over becoming satisfied by the content.
+Again, I'm liking each new episode more and more, but I still feel like it's due to the fact that I'm getting used to the structure over becoming satisfied with the content.

 This episode also started on a step that I found very annoying.
 They get through the opening sketch to where Eric Idle is about to do the opening monolog.
 This is where they start the joke that no one is putting any effort into this show.
 Eric doesn't have the script, the producer doesn't notice that they are broadcasting dead air, Lorne's doing an interview for something else, and the writers are all overdosing in some sort of writing room/opium den.
-It would be one thing if this was an otherwise solid season but in this case, it's beginning to feel like everyone really is just riding out their contracts and screwing the hosts in the process.
+It would be one thing if this were an otherwise solid season, but in this case, it's beginning to feel like everyone really is just riding out their contracts and screwing the hosts in the process.